Last Updated on June 27, 2021 by Calibre 11

-The Monza is a watch that has had two lives: it formed part of the TAG Heuer re-edition range in the early 2000s and was on sale for 5 years before being phased out.
-The Monza then returned in 2011 as a Limited Edition model- a different dial to the earlier model, but an identical case.
+The Monza is a watch that has had three lives: it formed part of the TAG Heuer re-edition range in the early 2000s and was on sale for 5 years before being phased out.
+The Monza then returned in 2011 as a Limited Edition model- a different dial to the earlier model, but an identical case for a single year.
+And then finally in 2016, TAG Heuer relaunched the Monza to mark the 40th Anniversary of the model, by combining a tribute to the original Heuer Monza dial design with a PVD case of the 2000s re-editions.

 While a popular watch with buyers, the die-hard collectors always had a bit of a problem with the Series, because while the Heuer Monza of the mid-1970s was a loved part of Heuer’s Chronomatic range, that watch looks nothing like the Monza re-edition.